minorpoet/lokad-iddd-sample/README.md

 ```

-Then, open solution in Visual Studio (ModoDevelop might also work) and
+Then, open solution in Visual Studio (MonoDevelop might also work) and
 run the project.
 The project is auto-configured to use file storage by default,
 and cleans it on every start.